"I could get way more done if I could just focus”.

 Byron Alley of the Beginner Business blog goes off the grid 3 days a week, and has done since 2004…

 “When I first started doing this in 2004 I was amazed at how it affected my life and productivity.
 I was happier and got more done.
 It’s not something you can implement at all stages in your life, and it’s not the right option for all job descriptions.
 There have been years where I have only been able to implement OTG days on occasion.
 But if you’re a professional who regularly creates things–such as an engineer, a writer, a programmer, or a visual artist–or if you’re an entrepreneur or high level manager who can make and enforce a schedule like this; then this may be a revolutionary step in happiness and effectiveness.”

-What do you do when you really need to buckle down and focus?
-Share your tips in the comments below!
+What do you do when you really need to buckle down and focus?!

 title: "You’re Not Productive, You’re Just Busy" date: "2013-10-07" categories:

 Looking back at yesterday’s calendar, you had a busy day.
 Lots of meetings and emails, right?
 But just how productive were you?
 I’ll bet you still have the same important things on your to do list that were there yesterday.
 What just happened?

 Some productivity gurus say you should break up all major projects into smaller tasks, so that you feel more productive when you cross those off your list.
 But if your to do list never gets smaller, then your major projects never get done.
 You’re just busy, not productive.

 There’s a reason that it’s called “busy-work” or as Christel Quek , who leads social business for Samsung Asia, calls it “busyness”.

 Constantly filling your day with simple and easy-to-do tasks, rather than having set goals or milestones to track can make you feel accomplished without achieving much.
 To be productive, you need to measure your tasks against those goals.
 Are you getting closer to reaching targets with each task you finish or remaining completely stagnant with menial work continuously piling up?